-Our Guest Expert Beke Beau says, You may be throwing away good money for products that won’t accomplish what you hoped they would, that is, to make you look better.
+Guest Expert Beke Beau says You may be throwing away good money for products that won’t accomplish what you hoped they would, that is, to make you look better.

-Eye shadows with too much shimmer, for example, only highlight the crepe-like texture that would otherwise be minimized with more matte shades.
+After 40, your skin changes, and the makeup you should be wearing changes.
+For example, Eye shadows with too much shimmer only highlight the crepe-like texture that would otherwise be minimized with more matte shades.

 Similarly, frost in a lip color will make the vertical lines in your less than plump lips stand out.
 Better to go with cream formulas.
 Seasonal make-up collections don’t take skin condition into account, and most of what you’ll see displayed, particularly in shadows, are shimmers and frosts.

 More important is the issue of color choice.
-In order to make counter displays more desirable to approach, and worth risking the inevitable hard sell from the persuasive salespeople, the brands often add bright, sparkling colors, particularly as components in palettes.
-You might be intrigued and then drawn to a vibrant purple or blue, an acid green, or perhaps, as in 2012, a tangerine orange inspired by the Pantone Color of the Year.
-But does a color that looks great on a wall or as a vase belong on your eyes?
+To make their makeup counter displays more enticing, brands add bright, sparkling colors, particularly as part of a palette.
+You might be intrigued and then drawn to a vibrant purple or blue or acid green.
+But does a color that looks great on a wall or as a vase belong in your eyes?
 Probably not.

 What About Seasonal Make-up Trends?